kigyui/latexpatterns/inflatablehips/02-pattern.md

 alignment, then poster printed it onto separate sheets, cutting and sticking them together.

-You can ignore the square around the circle, it's just because I couldn't get Seamly to include the circle properly on it's own.
+You can ignore the lines A10-A19-G1-G14R around the circle, it's just because I couldn't get Seamly to include the circle properly on it's own.

 ## Label the pattern